$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 How long does the entire process take for a Filipino nurse?

 A realistic timeline is 8-14 months from starting document procurement to receiving Confirmation of Permanent Residence (COPR).
-The variables: CHED eCAV processing (2-4 weeks), WES evaluation (15-35 days), NBI clearance (same-day to 4 weeks with HIT), and IRCC processing after submission (4-6 months for Express Entry).
+The variables: CHED eCAV processing (2-6 weeks), WES evaluation (15-35 days), NBI clearance (same-day; 8-10 working days for manual HIT verification; namesake resolution can add 2-4 weeks), and IRCC processing after submission (4-6 months for Express Entry).

 The Philippines Express Entry Guide includes the complete nursing integration pathway -- NNAS Expedited Service timing, NOC 31301 reference letter templates, provincial nomination strategy, and the 60-day post-ITA procurement countdown designed specifically for Filipino healthcare professionals.